UmarAuna/-30DaysOfKotlin/Readme.md

 * An opportunity to get better at a skill you’ve been learning.
 * Winner gets one year free license key for any JetBrains IDE.

-## Criteria for winning the weekly Data
-1. You must tweet what you’ve learned for the day on the using the hashtag **#30DaysOfKotlin** **@KanoKotlin** **#KotlinKano**.
-2. Your post must contain proof that you actually learned what you posted.
-This proof must be a Github repository to the code you’ve pushed or a screenshot of what you are working on or learning.
-3. You must follow the rules of the challenge as specified by the Lead Saadat Aliyu.

 ## Links to get started
 [Android Basics in Kotlin With Badges](https://developer.android.com/courses/android-basics-kotlin/course)